marcanuy/marcanuy.github.io/en/projects/_posts/2015-03-01-the-running-secret.md

 ---
 title: The runners secret
+subtitle: "Articles about the best running technique"
-desc: "Articles and studies about the best running technique"
+description: "Articles and studies about the best running technique"
 layout: project
 features:
   - Simple interface